 Thermal shock happens when granite is exposed to a sudden change in temperature.
 For example, placing a very hot pan on a cold surface can cause stress inside the stone.
 This stress may lead to cracks because different parts of the stone expand at different rates.

-3. Can I place hot pots directly on granite?
+3. Can I place hot pots and pans directly on granite?

 4. Is granite better than quartz in Florida weather?